podcast | January 2, 2017

 Helping the Sales Team by Holding the Problem Together

 Today’s show is a demonstration on how a Chief Strategy Officer can help a sales team.
 A common challenge among sales leaders is taking strategic imperatives the CEO has laid out in the strategy and translating that into an operating plan.
 The head of strategy can help sales leaders solve this problem.
-As a guide to the discussion, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Sales Strategy section starting on page 258 of the PDF.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Joining us is Julian Lighton, Chief Strategy Officer at Renaissance Learning.
 Renaissance is the leader in K-12 education technology enabling teachers, curriculum creators, and educators to drive phenomenal student growth.
 Julian’s experience includes leading strategy at Hitachi, Cisco, Neustar, and Rovi, which is now TiVo.
 Before that Julian was a partner in software and services at McKinsey.
 Julian is uniquely qualified to demonstrate how the strategy officer can help a sales team.